 Probably that was the reason why they gave the welcome reception fit for a king.
 The palms represented victory.
 That is why they shouted “Hosanna”.
 Hosanna has many meanings including save (or Savior), rescue, help, or I pray.
 Perhaps they thought Jesus would help or save them, and establish his kingdom.
 They were right, but their view of the kingdom was entirely different from the view of Jesus.

 Jesus always spoke about his kingdom, or the kingdom of God, but his kingdom is not of this world.
 When they realized that they got cranky.
 Was this the reason for brutally crucifying him?
 I don’t know.
 The point is, looking at from any angle, the Palm Sunday has no sign of triumph or victory.
 All we find is a suffering servant, who was brutally defeated.

 So what was triumphal about the entry anyway?

 Going back to the original question, what is triumphal about the entry?
 What is the significance of Palm Sunday?
 The answer would come seven days later or the following Sunday.
-That entry was the beginning of the greatest triumph ever made in known history – the defeat of death.
+That entry was the beginning of the GREATEST TRIUMPH EVER made in known history – the defeat of death.
 A victory over death.
 No one, other than Jesus, has ever been able to defeat death.
 Death couldn’t contain him.
-That is why it is a triumphal entry.
-That is the significance of Palm Sunday.
+If you know of anyone else, you have my attention.
+That is why it is a TRIUMPHAL ENTRY.
+Enjoy the Holy Week.